Q. What's wrong with wireless radiation in schools?

 Q. Our IT consultant assures us that all of our equipment meets current FCC human exposure guidelines.
 Why should we be concerned?

-Since then, hundreds of peer-reviewed studies have shown serious biological changes at non-thermal levels well below those guidelines.
-Nevertheless, the wireless industry has lobbied hard to keep them in place.
+Hundreds of peer-reviewed studies have shown serious biological changes at non-thermal levels well below those guidelines., and now legal action has been taken against the FDA to establish science-based guidelines.
 In short, FCC guidelines are completely inadequate to protect our children, and compliance with those guidelines should not be considered proof of safety.

 Q. Are there safer technology solutions for schools?